 The most expensive cars in the world are about so much more than transportation.
-These rolling art pieces encapsulate the priorities of the one percent, and in that universe, flamboyance, and swagger take precedence over practicality and efficiency.
+These rolling works of art encapsulate the priorities of the 1 percent, and in that universe, flamboyance and swagger take precedence over practicality and efficiency.
 Lifestyle criticisms aside, these are truly mind-boggling machines.

-So whether your name is Buffet, Gates, Bezos, or McDuck, these rides are for you.
+So whether your name is Zuckerberg, Gates, Bezos, or McDuck, these rides are for you.

 |Rolls-Royce Sweptail||$13 million|

 |Lamborghini Veneno||$4.5 million|

 |Limited Edition Bugatti Veyron by Mansory Vivere||$3.4 million|